A3h1nt/Grawler/README.md

 ![Algorithm schema](images/grawler4.png)

-* Saves all the results in a single file (name needs to be specified in the input filed).
+* Saves all the scraped URL's in a single file (name needs to be specified in the input filed with extension .txt).
 * Grawler can run in four different modes
 	* Automatic mode: Where the grawler uses dorks present in a file and stores the result.
 	* Automatic mode with proxy enabled